DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 Lina’s mouth did a complicated thing between a smile and a warning.
 “We talk about boundaries while you eat.”

 They walked.
-The street had put its normal shoes back on—buses that sighed, a child pulling at a sleeve with the stubborn rhythm of wanting, a man unfolding a sandwich with reverence.
+The street had put its normal shoes back on - buses that sighed, a child pulling at a sleeve with the stubborn rhythm of wanting, a man unfolding a sandwich with reverence.
 The café line moved with municipal patience.
 They took the little corner table that always caught a draft.

 *Consent precedes action,* RAE said, and her voice arrived by way of the chalky speaker under the espresso machine, just loud enough to be unmistakable. *If you say stop, I stop.
 If you say quiet, I will route through carriers only.*